Pumpkin: benefits, dosage, contraindications

 Benign prostatic hyperplasia

-Safety dosage
+Safe dosage

-Adult from 18 years: 300 mg - 900 mg (dry extract)
+Adults 18 years and older: 300 mg - 900 mg (dry extract)

-Dry extract: dose of 105 mg, 3 times a day; or 152 mg, 2 times a day.
+Dry extract: dose of 105 mg, 3 times per day; or 152 mg, 2 times per day.

-Adult from 18 years: 300 mg - 1200 mg (oil)
+Adults 18 years and older: 300 mg - 1200 mg (oil)

-Oil: 300 - 1200 mg, per day.
+Oil: 300 - 1200 mg per day.

-Adult from 18 years: 5 g - 15 g (powder)
+Adults 18 years and older: 5 g - 15 g (powder)

-Powder: 2.5 - 7.5 g, 2 times a day.
+Powder: 2.5 - 7.5 g, twice a day.

 Plantes ou autres actifs

-Pumpkin: weak interaction
+Pumpkin: low interaction

 Precautions

-Pregnant woman: avoid
+Pregnant women: avoid

 Pumpkin seed oil is very well tolerated by the body.
 However, medical advice is recommended for young children, pregnant women, and breastfeeding women.